jivimberg/jivimberg.github.io/source/_posts/2021-01-22-about-deploying-on-fridays.markdown

 ## When is a task completed?

-To understand how to fight this urge, let’s consider the _software lifecycle_.
+To understand how to combat the danger of Fridays, let’s consider the _software lifecycle_.
 That is, the things that happen between _“I have to implement feature X”_ and  _“*people using it in production*”_.

 {% img center /images/posts/2021-01-22/software-lifecycle1.jpeg 700 %}